 On 17 April 2020, the members of the management board were offered new subscription rights under Subscription Right Plan 2020, subject to acceptance.
-The final number of accepted subscription rights under Subscription Right Plan 2020 was enacted by notary deed on 2 July 2020.
-The members of the management board accepted all subscription rights offered to them.
+The final number of accepted subscription rights under Subscription Right Plan 2020 was enacted by notary deed of 2 July 2020.
 Under Subscription Right Plan 2020, the subscription rights have an exercise term of eight years as of the date of the offer.
-The exercise price of the subscription rights is €168.42 (the average closing price of the share on Euronext Amsterdam and Brussels during the thirty days preceding the date of the offer).
+The exercise price of the subscription rights is €168.42.
 Each subscription right gives the right to subscribe for one new Galapagos share.
 For all the beneficiaries, the subscription rights vest only and fully on the first day of the fourth calendar year following the calendar year in which the grant was made.
 The subscription rights are not transferable and can in principle not be exercised prior to 1 January 2024.